kees-z/DuplicatiDocs/docs/04-using-duplicati-from-the-command-line.md

 ## The SEND-MAIL command

 Duplicati can send email notifications after each operation.
 Use the send-mail command to test this.
+As this is a command line tool, using quotes around "parameters" may be **necessary**, however in the Web UI, quoting parameters can be **harmful**.

 Usage:

 `Duplicati.CommandLine.exe send-mail --send-mail-to=<email-address> [<options>]`